jthoth/AnnsJs/README.md

 ### Exercise Division Node
 In JavaScript does not exist Division Zero Exception, Thus only we need to add a simple characteristic to the fitness function to ignore the Nans values generated for those invalid trees

-## Analysis over Find Number without limit of repetitions (GridSearch)
+## Analysis over Find Number without limit of repetitions (Grid Search)

 ![N|Solid](https://raw.githubusercontent.com/jthoth/AnnsJs/master/public/images/heatmap.png)